 This building, in its architects words, is a "little machine for living".
 This statement, added to the public space in the third floor, where the building hosts several public facilities as a kindergarden, a gym or a library, remind us the UUnité d'Habitation of Le Corbusier.
-Its recovering vision bring us back a residential building which, housing those facilities, works as a social condenser.

-Project description by architects
+Project description by Avenir Cornejo Architects

-This very compact project hosts several programs transforming the building into a real little machine for living.
-This density assumed by extremely rational plans (development and distribution studios) has two breaths, acting as the urban level as a point of view of applications.
-The first is horizontal, formed by an open 3rd floor, it gathers all common facilities (library, gym, communal kitchen …) arranged freely on the tray lookout over the city.
-The second breath is a vertical fault that brings natural light in all circulations horizontal (and vertical).
+The second breath is a vertical fault that brings natural light into all circulations, horizontal (and vertical).
 In this regard, we encourage the use of public spaces (including stairs) which are viewed as places for sharing nice and bright.
-On the urban point of view, this work is how to synchronize the building with a topographic changing context: the device, its coverage, the steepness of the area, the terrace of the art cinema and testing ….
-All these levels present in the Porte des Lilas are many references with which the new project dialog through its own system of “urban balconies” is playing new strata of the city.
+From the urban point of view, this work is to synchronise the building with a topographically changing context: the device, its coverage, the steepness of the area, the terrace of the art cinema and testing...
+All these levels present in the Porte des Lilas are many references with which the new project dialogue through its own system of “urban balconies” is playing new strata of the city.

-The new RIVP (Paris public housing agency) building houses three services: a hostel for immigrants, a hostel for young workers, a 66 place day-care on the ground floor, as well as communal facilities.
+The new RIVP (Paris public housing agency) building houses three services: a hostel for immigrants, a hostel for young workers, a 66-place day-care on the ground floor, as well as communal facilities.
 Located in Paris’ 20th arrondissement, just beyond the beltway, it is both Parisian and Lilasian.
 The building’s almost unique location in Paris makes it a concrete symbol of the reconnection between the two areas.

 The building is part of an area undergoing immense change: the beltway, which is partially covered and lies just to the west, the site's sloping topography, the art-house cinema and experimental platform.
 The building plays with all of these elements, using them as new reference points.